-Back when Canon introduced the EOS R in 2018 everything was simple.
+This Canon EOS R vs RP comparison has become a lot more relevant!
+Back when Canon introduced the EOS R (was it really as recent as 2018?) everything was simple.
 This was the only full-frame mirrorless EOS you could buy so you didn’t have to agonise over specs, features and prices.

-But now that Canon has introduced the cheaper EOS RP it’s introduced a lot of questions.
-The EOS RP is a much cheaper entry point into Canon’s new EOS R system, but will you sacrifice too many features compared to the EOS R?
-Which is the best Canon camera?
+When Canon introduced the EOS RP it also introduced a lot of questions.
+The EOS RP was a much cheaper entry point into Canon’s new EOS R system, and suddenly you had to figure out whether the more advanced specs and build of the EOS R were really worth the money.
+For a long time that was the status quo.

-So we’ve broken down all the key specifications and differences to examine them one by one to help you decide which is best for you; the Canon EOS RP or the Canon EOS R.
+So we’ve broken down all the key specifications and differences to examine them one by one to help you decide which is best for you; the deliberately cheap Canon EOS RP or the newly-cheap Canon EOS R.

 Both cameras have full-frame CMOS sensors, but the EOS R has slightly higher resolution at 30.3 million pixels versus 26.2 million pixels in the EOS RP.
 It’s a small difference that’s not terribly significant on its own.
 The EOS R brings other enhancements and features too, but if outright resolution is all you’re interested in, the EOS R’s advantage is fairly marginal.